This Instant Pot popcorn is made using the sauté function for an easy, reliable way to pop buttery popcorn with even results and fewer burnt kernels.

 How to Make Popcorn in the Instant Pot

-For this, you need a 6 or 8-quart Instant Pot.
-I don't have any experience with non-Instant Pot brand electric pressure cookers, so I cannot advise if they work the same or not.
+For this method, you need a 6 or 8-quart Instant Pot.
+I do not have experience with other brands of electric pressure cookers, so I cannot say whether they behave the same way.

 Not All Instant Pots Work the Same